gregstoll/populationcenters/README.md

 - 2 counties: 372 seconds (6.2 minutes) - this is ~3x faster than the previous fastest non-parallel version!

 ## Memoize squared distance between counties in a Vec<> (parallel)
-Per the note above (under "Parallel implementation"), I wasn't able to run
+Per the note above (under "Parallel implementation"), I wasn't able to run the parallel implementation for 3 counties because it required keeping the whole Vec<> of combinations in memory at a time (instead of evaluating them lazily).
+This would have required around (3100 choose 3) * 3 * (8 + 8) bytes of memory, which is over 238 GB.
+So we can just take the combinations 100000 at a time, find the best one in parallel, and see if that's our best overall one or not.

+Code is at revision [2c96ccd1](https://github.com/gregstoll/populationcenters/blob/2c96ccd159118cbe562aacd93a93c361b8f10b8e/find_nearest_counties.rs)

+- 1 county: 0.5 seconds
+- 2 counties: 72 seconds - hooray!
+- 3 counties: I believe this would have finished, but I was worried about running my laptop at 100% CPU overnight since I need it to work from home right now.

-I also ran this on my desktop machine (an Intel 6 core i5-8600K at 3.6Ghz)
+So I also ran this on my desktop machine (an Intel 6 core i5-8600K at 3.6Ghz)
-- 1 county:
+- 1 county: 0.5 seconds
-- 2 counties:
+- 2 counties: 25 seconds(!)
+- 3 counties: 28343 seconds ~= 8 hours

 This was cool because I could see all my CPUs get pegged at 100% :-)  It was also neat to see the desktop machine be significantly faster, because in the non-parallel case it's a little slower despite having a higher clock speed.
 (I guess i7 versus i5 makes a difference!)

-TODO - desktop timing?

-TODO - chunk Vec's
+It was also exciting to finally get the 3 county results!

+## Memoize squared weighted distance between counties in a Vec<> (parallel)

 TODO - make DistanceCache weighted by population